 preparation

-1. In a large pot, rinse the dal until the water runs clear (don’t forget to save this water for the garden), drain, add 8 cups water, bring to boil, skim off the foam that collects on the surface, then add the ginger, turmeric, bay leaf, and 1 teaspoon ghee.
+- In a large pot, rinse the dal until the water runs clear (remember to save this water for the garden), drain, add 8 cups water, bring to a boil, skim off the foam that collects on the surface, and then add the ginger, turmeric, bay leaf, and one teaspoon ghee.

-2. Gently boil, almost covered, until the dal is soft and broken down; approximately 45min – 1 hour (If the dal have been soaked, it will take much less time).
+- Gently boil, almost covered, until the dal is soft and broken down, approximately 45 minutes —1 hour (if the dal has been soaked, it will take much less time).
 Season with salt.

-3. Heat remaining ghee, stir in the cumin seeds; fry until fragrant and golden, then add ground coriander, tomatoes and chilli – fry until pulpy and thick, about 5 – 7 minutes.
+- Heat the remaining ghee and stir in the cumin seeds.
+Fry until fragrant and golden, then add ground coriander, tomatoes, and chilli.
+Fry until pulpy and thick, about 5 – 7 minutes.

-4. Pour 1 cup cooked dal into the pan, toss in fresh coriander, and stir to mix the ingredients, then add this mixture back into the soup.
+- Pour 1 cup cooked dal into the pan, toss in fresh coriander, and stir to mix the ingredients.
+Then, add this mixture back into the soup.

 When serving, garnish with fresh coriander and drizzle with ghee.